lomorage/lomo-docker/README.md

     ./run.sh -m /media -b /home/pi/lomo -h 192.168.1.232 -s 192.168.1.0/24 -g 192.168.1.1 -n eth0 -a 192.168.1.99
 ```

+You can add the command in "/etc/rc.local" before "exit 0" to make it run automatically after system boot.

 # Update dockerhub

 Retag and then push: